akash-network/awesome-akash/near/README.md

 # Deploy a NEAR node on Akash

-1. import your ACT wallet address from Keplr
+1. import your AKT wallet address from Keplr
 2. create a certificate
 3. create deployment
 4. choose `Empty` for the template and copy-and-paste the `deploy.yaml` file from this repository